Extended electron tails in electrostatic microinstabilities and the nonadiabatic response of passing electrons: Numerical results

 \section{Numerical results}

-In this section we present numerical results that support the analytical theory presented in the previous sections.
+In this section we present numerical results that support the analytical theory of the previous sections.
 We use the gyrokinetic code \gstwo~\cite{KOTSCHENREUTHER1995CPC} to calculate the fastest-growing linear modes for parameters where we observe extended electron-driven tails in the ballooning eigenfunction.
-As discussed in the introduction, extended tails have been observed in both electrostatic modes \cite{HallatschekgiantelPRL2005,DominskinonadPOP015,Parisi_2020} and (electromagnetic) micro-tearing modes \cite{Applegate_2007,Dickinson_MTMPed_2013,Moradi_2013} for a variety of magnetic geometries.
-In the analytical theory that we have developed, the geometrical factors enter into the equations for the inner region only through the poloidal angle average $\lparav{\cdot}$.
-Hence, modes that are driven by the electron response in the inner region are unlikely to be sensitive to the details of any given magnetic geometry.
-We therefore choose the simple Cyclone Base Case (CBC) \cite{DimitsCBCPoP2000} magnetic geometry to illustrate our theory: we study modes on a circular flux surface centred on the magnetic axis.